ericyd/salamivg/README.md

 ## Design Philosophy

-1. Inspired by the APIs of [OPENRNDR](https://openrndr.org/), expressed in idiomatic JavaScript.
+1. Inspired by the APIs of [OPENRNDR](https://openrndr.org/), expressed in idiomatic TypeScript
 2. Local first
 3. Fully type-checked and thoroughly documented
 4. Small, fast, and focused